noop-inc/noop-sample-app-covid-19-mobility/server/README.md

 COMPONENT server service
 ROUTE -m GET /api/*

+# Describes a database resource used by the components in this application.
+Hash and Range key settings do not need to be included, since they are already defined within the seedTask's Noopfile.
 RESOURCE mobilityDB dynamodb

+# Build installs dependencies.
 FROM node:12-alpine AS build
 ENV NODE_ENV production
 COPY package*.json ./
 RUN npm install --loglevel=error

+# Receives the dependencies installed in build
 FROM node:12-alpine

+# Sets environment variables available at build's runtime.
+The variables available from a defined resource vary depending on the type of the resource.
 ENV NODE_ENV production
 ENV DYNAMO_TABLE $.resources.mobilityDB.tableName
 ENV DYNAMO_ENDPOINT $.resources.mobilityDB.endpoint

 COPY --from=build .  .
 COPY server.js .
 COPY /routes ./routes